In case your time is short

 Broadly speaking, an effective NOC runbook typically has four key parts:

-• Infrastructure Documentation — This includes all diagrams, supporting circuits and applications, server information, and other infrastructure details laid out to show interrelations between infrastructure components and visualize support flows.
-This documentation should also describe the connections between key alarms and the infrastructure to know when critical services may be impacted.
+Infrastructure Documentation — This includes all diagrams, supporting circuits and applications, server information, and other infrastructure details laid out to show interrelations between infrastructure components and visualize support flows.
+This documentation should also describe the connections between key alarms and the infrastructure to determine when critical services may be impacted.

-• Process Documentation — The runbook should exhaustively lay out all procedural steps teams will take, whether it's answering the phone, collecting and documenting the right information about reported issues and incidents, or any other interaction or activity that will take place as part of the process.
+Process Documentation — The runbook should exhaustively lay out all procedural steps teams will take, whether answering the phone, collecting and documenting the right information about reported issues and incidents, or any other interaction or activity that will take place as part of the process.
 Nothing should be left to assumption or interpretation.
 The runbook should answer questions without letting new ones arise.

 A few critical pages within the runbook